 The Charity Randall Foundation Eagle Hall

-Travel down The Charity Randall Foundation Eagle Hall of the National Aviary and meet two colorful birds, Mango and Tango, a pair of Toco Toucans!
+As you travel down The Charity Randall Foundation Eagle Hall, meet two colorful birds, Mango and Tango, a pair of Toco Toucans!
 Mango and Tango share their habitat, TreeTops Presented by Peoples, with a pair of Vietnam Pheasants.
 Native to the forests of Vietnam, this species was last seen in the wild in 2000 and is considered by some to be Extinct in the Wild.
 This pair has already successfully raised one chick since arriving at the National Aviary in late 2018!

 In The Charity Randall Foundation Eagle Hall, you can glimpse through our Avian Care Center window into our state-of-the-art Avian Hospital, where our expert team of veterinarians provides medical care for birds.
 Depending on when you visit, you may see an egg incubating or a chick taking its first steps!